ZL-Audio/zl-audio.github.io/content/en/plugins/zlcompressor/manual.md

 - an additional control window will appear near the button, through which you can quickly bypass/close the selected band, choose the filter type, and adjust the filter slope.
 - the frequency/gain values will appear at the top-left corner, through which you can view/edit the frequency/gain values of the selected band

+**Solo a Band**

+You can solo a band by double-clicking on the draggable button and exit the solo by clicking the spectrum.
+Solo will also be turned off if you close the equalizer window or close the plugin window.

 **Right Click Menu**

 When you right-click on a frequency band, the right-click menu will appear, through which you can invert the gain of the current band, or copy/paste filters (even across plugins).